-Marina Bistrin, an avid gardener and member of Local Food Connect, is also the facilitator of the Watsonia Home Gardening Group at Watsonia Neighbourhood House.
+Marina Bistrin, an avid gardener and also the facilitator of the Watsonia Home Gardening Group at Watsonia Neighbourhood House.
 Here she discusses their recent implementation of a water reservoir.

 My son and I have put in a water reservoir into one of the Watsonia Neighbourhood House garden beds.
 As the watering roster people are often away on summer holidays when the veggies are at their best and most prolific, it will hopefully keep enough moisture in the bed for them to thrive (the veggies, that is, rather than the roster people!).